-If no further DML operations need to occur with synchronized records, maintaining a cross-reference (XREF) record would not be necessary.
-For example in a retail environment where store locations transmit their daily sales transactions to HQ, if the HQ location does not need to perform DML operations (as in the case of a data-warehouse), then maintaining the cross-reference is not necessary.
+If no further DML operations must occur with synchronized records, maintaining a cross-reference (XREF) record would not be necessary.
+For example in a retail environment where store locations transmit their daily sales transactions to HQ, if the HQ location does not need to perform DML operations (as in a data-warehouse), then maintaining the cross-reference is not necessary.